pip-services/pip-services-docs/content/en/golang/components/auth/credential_params.md

 #### StoreKey
 Gets the key to retrieve these credentials from [ICredentialStore](../icredential_store).
-If this key is null, then all parameters are already present.
+If this key is nil, then all parameters are already present.

 > (c [*CredentialParams]()) StoreKey() string